RTFM

 A couple of additional notes.

-• decode_operand uses the macros BITS and SEXT, which are defined in nemu/include/macro.h and are used for bit extraction and symbol expansion, respectively.
+and are used for bit extraction and symbol expansion, respectively.decode_operand

 Variable-length instructions for x86